31 Philosophical Topics 485 (2003)

 Date of Authorship for this Version

 Yaffe, Gideon, "Berkeley and the ‘Mighty Difficulty’: The Idealist Lesson of the Inverted Retinal Image" (2003).
 Faculty Scholarship Series.
-Paper 3729.
+3729.